 This geo bin filled with decomposed compost is ready to sift.

-Unsifted compost above is ready to be sifted over mesh screen to remover larger non-decomposed material.
+Unsifted compost above is ready to be sifted over mesh screen to remove larger non-decomposed material.

 Marilyn and Hugh sifting compost.
 See that “Black Gold” underneath the sifting table!